 Derek Rury (Oregon State University) and Ariel Kalil (the university where fun goes to die) asked over 2,000 self-selected, paid parents on an online survey platform to advise other parents on how much time and money to invest in hypothetical fifth graders, given varying combinations of grades and test scores.
 They found that when grades were high but test scores were low, parents didn't invest more.
 When grades were low but test scores were high, they did.
 Parents weighted grades over test scores consistently, across a sample that was 68% white.

 The finding is real and worth discussing.
 What bothers me is the conclusion.
 Both the researchers and the reporter, Jill Barshay, conclude that parents are being misled.
-That grade inflation has created a cognitive bias preventing rational investment.
-Barshay writes that “inflated grades may feel encouraging, but they can send false signals both to students, who may study less, and to parents, who may see less reason to step in.”
+That grade inflation (is grade inflation in 5th grade even a thing?) has created a cognitive bias preventing rational investment.
+Barshay writes that "inflated grades may feel encouraging, but they can send false signals both to students, who may study less, and to parents, who may see less reason to step in."

 The assumption baked into both the study and the article is that standardized test scores are the correct signal, and that parents who weight grades over tests are making a mistake.
 Neither stops to ask the obvious question: why would parents trust test scores?